microsoftgraph/msgraph-metadata/specs/permissions.md

     "DelegatedWork": {
-        "adminDisplayName": "Read and write app activity to users'activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "consentDisplayName": "Read and write app activity to users'activity feed", "consentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "requiresAdminConsent": true
+        "adminDisplayName": "Read and write app activity to users'activity feed", "adminDescription": "Allows the app to read and report the signed-in user's activity in the app.", "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app.", "requiresAdminConsent": true
     },
     "DelegatedPersonal": {
-        "consentDisplayName": "Read and write app activity to users'activity feed", "consentDescription": "Allows the app to read and report the signed-in user's activity in the app."
+        "userConsentDisplayName": "Read and write app activity to users'activity feed", "userConsentDescription": "Allows the app to read and report the signed-in user's activity in the app."
     },
     "Application": {
         "adminDisplayName": "Read and write app activity to users' activity feed",